prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 + the `querytime` contains the timestamp of the query in a human and machine readable ISO standard form.
 + the `querytweettime` tag contains the timestamp of the query in terms of the chronologically nearest tweet id within the corpus.

 NIST will create new topics for the purposes of this task.
 No narrative and description tags are provided.
-But the topic developer/assessor will record a clearly defined information need  when the topic is created.
+However, the topic developer/assessor will record a clearly defined information need when the topic is created.

-For each topic, systems should score each possibly relevant tweet with ID's less than or equal to the query's querytweettime element.
-Note that while tweet ids are not strictly chronologically ordered, we consider querytweettime to be definitive in preference to querytime.
+For each topic, systems should score each possibly relevant tweet with ids less than or equal to the query's `querytweettime` element.
+Note that `querytweettime` is considered to be definitive in preference to `querytime`.

 Participating groups may submit up to four runs.
 At least one run should not use any external or future source of evidence (see below for a description of external and future sources of evidence).
 The use of future evidence is discouraged but the use of timely external resources is encouraged.